-The maximal enzyme activity analysis used was adapted from previous studies25,26 Seebacher (2003), McClelland (2005).
+The maximal enzyme activity methods used here was adapted from previous studies25,26 Seebacher (2003), McClelland (2005).
 Samples from n =38 fish were defrosted on ice.
-A sterile scalpel blade was used to extract a tissue sample (20 – 40 mg).
+A sterile scalpel blade was used to extract a tissue sample (20-40 mg).
 Extracted tissue samples were homogenized via a microtube homogenizer (BeadBug 6, Benchmark Scientific, Edison NJ – double check) in 1:10 proportions with a buffer consisting of 50 mmol L-1 4-(2-hydroxyethyl)-1-piperazineethanesulfonic acid (HEPES), 1 mmol L-1 ethylenediaminetetraacetic acid (EDTA), 0.01% Triton X-100, and 99.99% Milli-Q water, and adjusted to pH 7.4 with sodium hydroxide (NaOH).
 A subset of homogenized tissue was extracted for LDH, and CS.
-Homogenized tissue samples used for the LDH assay were centrifuged (Eppendorf Centrifuge 5430, Hamburg, Germany) at 150 rpm for <3 seconds.
+Homogenized tissue samples used for the LDH assay were centrifuged (Eppendorf Centrifuge 5430, Hamburg, Germany) at 150 rpm for <3 s.
 Homogenized tissue samples used for the CS assay were not centrifuged to allow mitochondria to be retained within the supernatant.

-Absorbance readings were measured with a spectrophotometer (2-s readings, with 20 readings over 13 minutes: UV5, Mettler-Toledo, Columbus, OH).
-Treatment temperatures were maintained with a Loop L100 circulation thermostat (Lauda, Lauda-Königshofen, Germany).
-All samples were measured in triplicate and included a blank sample.
+Absorbance readings were measured with a spectrophotometer every 2 s, with 20 readings over 13 min (UV5, Mettler-Toledo, Columbus, OH).
+Testing temperatures were maintained with a Loop L100 circulation thermostat (Lauda, Lauda-Königshofen, Germany).
+All samples were measured in triplicate and included a blank control.

 LDH was assayed in 0.5 mmol L-1 of β-nicotinamide adenine dinucleotide reduced disodium salt hydrate (NADH)-Tris solution (pH 7.4). and 50 mmol L-1 of sodium-pyruvate-NADH-Tris solution (pH 7.4).
 NADH absorbance was measured at a wavelength of 340 nm (Seebacher 2003).
 CS was assay in 2 mmol L-1 5,5’-dithobis-(2-nitronemzoic acid) (DTNB)-ethanol solution, 12 mmol L-1 acetyl coenzyme A-lithium salt-Milli-Q solution, and 50 mmol L-1 oxaloacetic acid-Tris solution (pH 8.0).
 DTNB absorbance was measured at a wavelength of 412 nm (Seebacher 2003; Blank 2004).